Trauma Basics for Providers

 Join us for this free virtual training and earn your Continuing Education Credits.
 Registration deadline is Sept.
 10th.
 Click here for more details.

 The Y takes a big leap to advance equity and justice for all.
 Read the full press release here.

-Please welcome our new President and Secretary, and our returning Treasurer.
+Please welcome our new President, Secretary, and returning Treasurer, along with our new CPA and IL Division Chairs.
 Thank you for your leadership and dedication to the success of the organization.